 - Currently, has over 190,000 active-duty personnel.

-- The world’s first established elite troops was established in 1775.
+- The world’s first established elite troops were established in 1775.

 - Navy core values are “Honor, Courage, Commitment”.